tatianegercina/FinTech/01-Lesson-Plans/03-Python/3/LessonPlan.md

   * `years`: The number of years representing the duration of the bond.

 * After calculating the present value of the bond, compare it to its market price.
-The decision whether to purchase the bond is based on whether the bond is selling at a `discount` or `premium` in relation to its present value.
+The decision whether or not to purchase the bond is based on if the bond is selling at a `discount` or `premium` in relation to its present value.

 Ask if there are any questions before moving on.